 Employer-subsidized life insurance is a common perk of full-time and salaried jobs.
-Companies often use group term life insurance policies to fill this need.
+Companies often use group term life insurance (GTL) policies to offer employees life insurance.
 The IRS treats this as a tax-free benefit if the policy coverage is $50,000 or below.
 However, when these group life insurance policies have death payouts that exceed $50,000, there are important tax implications you’ll need to know about.
 Specifically, the IRS will treat amounts over that cutoff as taxable income.
 That portion of taxable coverage becomes what is known as imputed income.

 What is imputed income?